Ksdsk/Bibliotheque/Obsidian/Access Management/Single Sign-On (SSO).md

 ## Identity Protocols and Providers
 Let's highlight some of the common protocols used in SSO, their benefits and downsides, and examples where these protocols are used in.
 ### Security Assertion Markup Language (SAML)
-[[Security Assertion Markup Language (SAML)]] is one of the most widely used protocols when it comes to SSO implementations.
-It exchanges authorization and authentication data in XML format.

-The three components to this data exchange are the:
-- User,
-	-
-- Identity Provider, and
-- Service provider